Sveriges Television: History

-When radio broadcasting was first organized in the 1920s, it was decided to adopt a model similar to that of the British Broadcasting Company in the United Kingdom.
-Radio would be a monopoly funded by a licence fee and organized as a limited company, AB Radiotjänst ("Radio Service Ltd."), owned by the radio industry and the press.
+When radio broadcasting was first organised in the 1920s in Sweden, it was decided to adopt a model similar to that of the British Broadcasting Company in the United Kingdom.
+Radio would be a monopoly funded by a licence fee and organised as a limited company, AB Radiotjänst ("Radio Service Ltd."), owned by the radio industry and the press.
 The transmitters were owned by the state through Telegrafverket and the press held a monopoly on newscasts through Tidningarnas Telegrambyrå.
-AB Radiotjänst was one of 23 founding broadcasting organizations of the European Broadcasting Union in 1950.
+AB Radiotjänst was one of 23 founding broadcasting organisations of the European Broadcasting Union (EBU) in 1950.

-Tidningarnas Telegrambyrå lost its monopoly on newscasts de jure in 1947 and de facto in 1956, but otherwise the same model would be applied to television.
+Tidningarnas Telegrambyrå lost its monopoly on newscasts de jure in 1947 and de facto in 1956, but otherwise, the same model would be applied to television.

 It was decided to start test transmissions of television in June 1954.
 The first transmissions were made on 29 October 1954 from the Royal Institute of Technology in Stockholm.

-In 1956 the Riksdag decided that television broadcasting should continue on a permanent basis and on 4 September Radiotjänst initiated official transmissions from the new Nacka transmitter.
+In 1956 the Riksdag decided that television broadcasting should continue permanently and on 4 September Radiotjänst initiated official transmissions from the new Nacka transmitter.
 A television licence for those owning a television set was introduced in October of that year.

 Regularly scheduled television programming began in 1957.
 At the same time, Radiotjänst was renamed Sveriges Radio (SR) and its ownership was changed.
-The state and the press would have equal 40% shares, while the company itself would own 20% (in 1967, the state increased its share to 60% at the expense of the press).
+The state and the press would each have 40% shares, while the company itself would own 20% (in 1967, the state increased its share to 60% at the expense of the press).